redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 # Task cancellation

 We saw already an example of cancellation in the [Managing Concurrency](#ManagingConcurrency.md) section.
-In this sectino we'll review in some more details the semantics of cancellation.
+In this section we'll review in some more details the semantics of cancellation.

 Once a task is forked, you can abort its execution using `yield cancel(task)`.
 Cancelling a running task will throw a `SagaCancellationException` inside it.